Updated November 4, 2018

 If a computer illiterate working Mom without even a high school education can be a big success in just a few months, what excuse do you have for not at least trying to give it your best shot?

-Be warned that this ebook isn’t for newbie bloggers – Carly writes that you should have AT LEAST 25 great posts written before you start using her strategy as, “this Pinterest strategy will be easier to implement with more pins available to you.
+Be warned that this course isn’t for newbie bloggers – Carly writes that you should have AT LEAST 25 great posts written before you start using her strategy as, “this Pinterest strategy will be easier to implement with more pins available to you.
 You cannot expect amazing traffic with a handful of posts.”

 According to Carly, once you have your 25+ posts completed, you should then create Pinterest worthy graphics for each of them (Two or more per post is recommended – some bloggers recommend as many as twenty!)

 What makes Carly’s strategy in ‘Pinteresting Strategies’ different from the majority of others being touted for sale is her emphasis on manual pinning.
-She claims to have found that it gets much more traffic to her website than using an automatic scheduler, and reviewers of her ebook attest to the truth of this claim.
+She claims to have found that it gets much more traffic to her website than using an automatic scheduler, and reviewers of her course attest to the truth of this claim.

 “Manually pinning is time-consuming and it requires an every single day commitment.
 So, when I start to feel like it’s not worth it, I remind myself that I am making more in ad revenue alone each month (from page views) than I used to make at my desk job, and then it suddenly feels worth it again.”